TITLE 5 POST-SECONDARY EDUCATION

 (2) host institution is the secondary institution where the student is taking part of their program requirements.

-E. “Full-time” means 15 or more credit hours each program semester of the regular academic year at a research institution or comprehensive institution; or 12 or more credit hours for each program semester at community colleges; or through a consortium agreement between the home and host institutions, or for legacy students in any program semester.
+G. “Full-time” means 15 or more credit hours completed each program semester of the regular academic year at a research institution or comprehensive institution; or 12 or more credit hours completed for each program semester at community colleges; or through a consortium agreement between the home and host institutions.
 For students enrolled through a consortium agreement the minimum credit hour eligibility requirement shall be based on the student’s home institution.

 I. “Legislative lottery scholarship” means a scholarship awarded from proceeds of the New Mexico lottery tuition fund, to defray all or part of the cost of tuition.